icosferu/take-me-in/README.md

 just say what you have, your friends too, then say what you like to eat, and what good recipes do you know and the system will offer you the best lunch ever from your food!

+api is still shit, working on it LOL.